-From the Flats and Back Country to Offshore the overall population and wide variety of species in our local waters offers the light tackle angler so many options...
+From the Flats and Back Country to Offshore the overall population and wide variety of species in our local waters is changing yet still offers the light tackle angler so many options...

 Reef & Wreck:

-Tarpon time is over in the back country as the migration of adult fish has taken place.
-Remaining is our resident population of primarily juvenile Tarpon and these fish are super sensitive to changing conditions and become very "hit or miss".
-Some Tarpon are still here but we typically do not target them now!
+Tarpon time is over in the back country.
+Remaining is our small resident population of juvenile Tarpon however these fish are super sensitive to changing conditions and become very "hit or miss".
+Some Tarpon are still here but we typically do not target them for the next few months.

-The 1/2 day to 3/4 day morning departure trips continue to produce well however the afternoon water temperatures are not as high now so the later part of the day with good tides can be awesome.
-Permit can be pursued on the shallow patch reef and isolated shallow wrecks and the bite is good on quality size fish most days.
-Snook on the given day continue and we would place them in the "good" range.
-Cobia fishing continues.
-This is a time of fast paced "excellent" action from the schools of BIG Jacks including some huge Yellow Jacks continue to be red hot with the larger fish going north of 25 pounds…an absolute blast on light tackle and top water!
-Towards the end of October we should see the ramping up of both Redfish and Trout fishing.
-These are the first of the fall with cooler water temperature days species to signal the transition from summer time angling.
+The ½ day to ¾ day morning departure trips continue to produce well however the afternoon water temperatures are not as high now so the later part of the day with good tides can be awesome.
+Permit on a given day in December can be pursued on the shallow patch reef and isolated shallow wrecks and the bite can be in the "good" range some days.
+The Redfish action by December is as good as we enjoy in Key West.
+Cobia fishing continues and can produce some quality fish and action.
+This is a time of fast paced "excellent" action in general from the schooling species such as Jacks including some huge Yellow Jacks, Sea Trout, Pompano and more.

-Bonefish continue to provide excitement for the patient angler willing to work for his prey.
-The Bonefish action during all of October can produce quality size fish ranging from 4 to 8 pounds and occasionally larger yet.
-Permit typically will provide another 30 days or more with good results on the flats.
-The flats angler should include Barracuda and sharks on his hit list as well.
+Short periods of decent Bonefish action continue for the patient angler in December.
+Permit typically will have moved off the flats following forage by December.
+Tarpon are completely out of action on the flats for now.
+The flats angler should now include Barracuda and sharks on his hit list.
 Just a remainder that we provide a true "flats fishing experience" and this should not be confused with the back country fishing.
 These are two totally different experiences and if you are unsure of the differences call us at 866 259 4205 for more insights.
-If Bonefish are on your angling "bucket list" this is a good time to book your trip with one of our legendary flats guides.

-This is a time of still warm but lowering water temperatures so good fishing conditions continue, friends.
-We still recommend fishing early morning trips as the most productive over the later afternoon hours for the serious angler.
-The PM half day trips can be quite enjoyable especially for those people just looking to stay in calm waters and enjoy a fun few hours catching fish.
-Reef trips in the afternoon fishing slightly deeper waters along with the patch reefs can be very good trips.
-Sharks are plentiful now and active in the shallow waters of our back country.
+This is a time of lower and more stable water temperatures so good fishing conditions continue, friends.
+We still recommend fishing morning trips if going shallow as they remain the most productive over the later afternoon hours for the serious angler.
+The PM half day trips have improved and can be quite enjoyable especially for those people just looking to stay in calm waters and enjoy a fun few hours catching fish.
+Reef trips in the afternoon fishing slightly deeper waters along with the patch reefs can be very good trips for later in the day departure times.
+Sharks are plentiful and active.
 Pursuing these heavy weight monsters on light tackle is challenging to say the least and talk about something you cannot do at home!
-Black Tip, Lemon and at times Bull are the more common of the several sharks cruising the shallows.
-Granted not overly dangerous, certainly not for the faint of heart, sharks in the shallows will provide you with memories of a lifetime.
-Are you up for it?

 Let's go Fishing!